preetikumbhar78/To-do-/README.md

 # To-do-
-To-do List using HTML ,css and J
+To-do List using HTML,css and Javascript